Case study: People Management and Organisational Politics

 Q2.
 Does this case reflect Joseph’s decision-making ability?

-Reply: - The case does not show anything about the decision-making abilities of Joseph.
+Reply: The case does not show anything about the decision-making abilities of Joseph.
 He was given a promotion because of his functional expertise and not because of his decision-making ability.
-Secondly, when one of the senior management professionals, Mr Kiran met him and told him to separate himself from the trade union activities gradually, various thoughts crowded the head of Joseph.
-While making a choice, there is no information on whether Josep used the Rational Decision-Making Model or any other model to make the decision.
+Secondly, when one of the senior management professionals, Mr. Kiran met him and told him to separate himself from the trade union activities gradually, various thoughts crowded the head of Joseph.
+While making a choice, there is no information on whether Joseph used the Rational Decision-Making Model or any other model to make the decision.

 Q3.
 How is the 'theory of equity' and 'theory of expectancy' related to this case study?

-Reply: - Both the theories of motivation, the ‘theory of equity’ and the ‘theory of expectancy’ can be related to the case study.
+Reply: Both the theories of motivation, the 'theory of equity' and the 'theory of expectancy' can be related to the case study.
 A brief about each theory and an explanation for each is given below.

-The Expectancy Theory: - The expectancy theory concentrates on the following three relationships:
+The Expectancy Theory: The expectancy theory concentrates on the following three relationships:

-b) Performance-reward relationship: It talks about the extent to which the employee believes that getting a good performance appraisal leads to organisational rewards.
+a) Effort-performance relationship: What is the likelihood that the individual's effort be recognized in his performance appraisal? b) Performance-reward relationship: It talks about the extent to which the employee believes that getting a good performance appraisal leads to organizational rewards. c) Rewards-personal goals relationship: It is all about the attractiveness or appeal of the potential reward to the individual.

-Explanation: - Of the three relationships above, the relationship (a) and (b) are easily related to the case study.
-By promoting Joseph, the company’s management sent a signal to one and all that whoever performs well, his/her performance will be recognised and properly rewarded.
+Explanation: Of the three relationships above, the relationship (a) and (b) are easily related to the case study.
+By promoting Joseph, the company's management sent a signal to one and all that whoever performs well, his/her performance will be recognized and properly rewarded.
 But when the performance of Joseph’s department declined, the management awarded him negatively by transferring him.
 Whether the negative award was appropriate or not is a different matter.

-Reply: - The case study does not give any information about the people management strategy of the senior management.
+Reply: The case study does not give any information about the people management strategy of the senior management.
 Their actions were unplanned and ad hoc.
 The explanation is as below:

 a) The company did not launch an age-old HR intervention, “Career Planning” for the employees.
 Neither a formal career plan was made for Joseph nor was he informally told what would be the competencies for his future supervisory role.
 There is no reference to how Joseph was groomed for the future position.

 b) Worst still, when the production standards were declined, the supervisors were blamed squarely.
 Not only were they blamed but they were made scapegoats too.
 The lower the designation, the higher the blame.
-This phenomenon goes the world over and Joseph’s company was no exception.
+This phenomenon goes the world over, and Joseph’s company was no exception.

 c) If the production declined, then the tools of Operations Management like why-why analysis or Root Cause Analysis (RCA) could have been used.
 However, there is no reference to the usage of these tools.
 If the scientific tools of problem-solving are not used, how will the staff get hands-on practice with them?
 People management demands engaging the people in the exercises of the profession.

 d) When Joseph was promoted, he could have been told clearly about the requirement of his gradual dissociation from the trade union.
 However, the management allowed Joseph to work as a Supervisor and continue to be a member of the trade union.
 This is in contrast to the general practice as members of the trade union are from the worker level.
 The management allowed this exception.
 When Joseph was settling into the new role, out of the blue, he was told to discontinue membership in the trade union.
 The method of passing the message about dissociation lacked sophistication.
-Why Mr Kiran, the senior management professional, did not involve the reporting manager or the HOD of Joseph in the meeting is not known.
+Why Mr. Kiran, the senior management professional, did not involve the reporting manager or the HOD of Joseph in the meeting is not known.
 In professional companies, the position of the managers or HODs is respected by their seniors and they are not bypassed.

 e) Any strategy whether for people or otherwise is for preventing the problems.
 Instead of preventing it, the management of Joseph’s company invited the problem by transferring the supervisors.
 On receiving the notice of transfer, Joseph felt betrayed and is planning to rejoin the trade union.
 If he and other supervisors join the trade union, it may embolden the union officials and they could take up the supervisors’ cause vehemently.
 They may not settle for anything lesser than the annulment of the transfer order.
 If the management declines to revoke the transfer order, it could lead to a bigger face-off.
-Whether after a small resistance or after a full-fledged confrontation, if the management withdraws the transfer order, the trade union may emerge victorious and it could send a very wrong signal to the employees that more than the management, the trade union serves their interests better.
-If such a thought solidifies in the minds of the workers, for the sake of continuing the membership of the trade union, what if the workers start declining the promotion in future?
+Whether after a small resistance or after a full-fledged confrontation, if the management withdraws the transfer order, the trade union may emerge victorious, and it could send a very wrong signal to the employees that more than the management, the trade union serves their interests better.
+If such a thought solidifies in the minds of the workers, for the sake of continuing the membership of the trade union, what if the workers start declining the promotion in the future?
 It could be a big talent loss to the company!

 Q5.
 Is the management's attitude towards the trade union well justified?

-Reply: - Whether the relations between the management and the trade union were frosty or normal is not mentioned in the case study.
+Reply: Whether the relations between the management and the trade union were frosty or normal is not mentioned in the case study.
 However, it can be inferred from the case study that management had a typical view that all trade unions are bad and must be kept at bay.
-But then this is a generalisation, and the management of Joseph’s company was a victim of this bias.
+But then this is a generalization, and the management of Joseph’s company was a victim of this bias.
 In the course of running the administration of the company, many times, unwittingly the management takes a decision that may go against the interests of the workers.
-Against this backdrop, the labour unions step in and bring to the attention the flawed decisions of the management.
-By pointing out the flaws, the labour unions serve the interests not just of the workers but of the organisation as well.
+Against this backdrop, the labor unions step in and bring to the attention the flawed decisions of the management.
+By pointing out the flaws, the labor unions serve the interests not just of the workers but of the organization as well.
 If the interests of the workers are served well, they remain motivated and their motivation, in turn, helps maintain their productivity.
 However, how the management of Joseph’s company views the trade union is not mentioned clearly.

 If Joseph and other supervisors rejoin the trade union and if the union pitches in on their behalf, whatever the outcome of their intervention may be, it could create an estrangement between the supervisors and the management.
 Bridging the mental gap caused due to estrangement will take a longer time.
-The fallout of estrangement could be the mental disengagement of the employees from the organisation itself.
+The fallout of estrangement could be the mental disengagement of the employees from the organization itself.

-The case study is poorly worded and grammar is given short shrift.
+The case study is poorly worded, and grammar is given short shrift.
 Despite these deficiencies, the value of the case study does not diminish.
 To solve the case study, one is required to put on a thinking cap.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute